 Australia to make Facebook, Google pay news outlets for content

-SYDNEY, Dec 8 (Reuters) - Australia locked in plans on Tuesday to make Facebook Inc FB.O and Google GOOGL.O pay its media outlets for news content, a world-first move aimed at protecting independent journalism that has drawn strong opposition from the internet giants.
+SYDNEY, Dec 8 (Reuters) - Australia finalised plans on Tuesday to make Facebook Inc FB.O and Google GOOGL.O pay its media outlets for news content, a world-first move aimed at protecting independent journalism that has been strongly opposed by the internet giants.

 "This is a huge reform, this is a world first, and the world is watching what happens here in Australia," Frydenberg told reporters in the capital Canberra.

-"Our legislation will help ensure that the rules of the digital world mirror the rules of the physical world ... and ultimately sustain our media landscape here in Australia."
+"Our legislation will help ensure that the rules of the digital world mirror the rules of the physical world ... and ultimately sustain our media landscape."

 ((byron.kaye@thomsonreuters.com; +612 9321 8164; @byronkaye;))